RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

 RES with the latest version of Redis.

 Any standard Redis client can be used with RES.
-That said, some of Redis' functionality is not applicable in the context of RES, as
+That said, some of Redis functionality is not applicable in the context of RES, as
 follows:

 -   Shared databases are not supported in RES given their potential